about " />

 This may be hands down the best physical presentation of a pool text I've ever seen.
-By that I mean this: paper weight and gloss, sectioning, cross-referencing, supporting online media, graphics, and a separation of text in pieces directed to different reader needs (not unlike the 'For Dummies' where a section is for a 'rule of thumb' or 'important!' note).
+By that I mean this: paper weight and gloss, sectioning, cross-referencing, supporting online media, graphics, and a separation of text in pieces directed to different reader needs.

 from JB Cases:

-I have read it and watched the DVDs.
+I have read it and watched the Instructional Videos.
 It's a lot of good solid information for the money.